khaors/geocompr/main.md

 -->

 <!-- Maybe show also somewhere that `world[0]` produces only a plot of the geometry which is rather useful if you do not want to plot a specific attribute.
 This way, you can for example dismiss the col = "white"-argument in your Nigeria example.
 Sorry for commenting on this again but just to clarify africa[0] selects zero columns but since the geometry column is sticky it won't be dismissed.
-Neverthess, to be more explicit one should probably use plot(st_geometry(africa))-->
+Nevertheless, to be more explicit one should probably use plot(st_geometry(africa))-->